 There is plenty for children to enjoy at the Maritime Museum.
 They can go on a treasure hunt and search for the Maritime Museum’s mascot, Ruby the ship’s rat, or they can busy themselves and have fun in Ruby’s room.
 Ruby’s room also contains a baby-changing table, breastfeeding seat and microwave oven.

 At basement level there are marine engineering, shipbuilding and marine safety sections.
 There is a proper life raft to climb into, a tricky loading puzzle to solve and the large steam engine that is run regularly by the museum’s volunteer engineer officers during the summer season.
 There are also always special exhibitions on at the museum.

 The sailing ship Pommern

 The Pommern, the only four-masted steel barque left in its original state in the world, has been a museum in the summer since 1957.
 The same ticket that gets you into Åland’s Maritime Museum gives you entry to it.
-Note!
-The four-masted barque Pommern is closed 2017 due to the building of a dry dock and the change of the main deck and she will open its doors again in May 2018.

 Have a look around the mess and galley area.
 Stand on the deck, look up at the masts and imagine what it must have been like to hoist the colours high up in the rigging during the worst storms.
 These days only the Pommerngastarna group climb up the masts and hoist sails from the newly manufactured set they have sewn during the winter.